kujaw/CarND-LaneLines-P1/README.md

 This is a first project for Self Driving Car Nanodegree on Udacity.

-To run it simply install necesarry dependencies (listed in the bottom) and run P1.ipynb file in Jupyter Notebook.
+To run it simply install necessary dependencies (listed in the bottom) and run P1.ipynb file in Jupyter Notebook.

 There are also three files included:
 - functions.py